luusi/digital-twins-composition-in-smart-manufacturing-via-markov-decision-processes/README.md

   At [this page](https://www.graphviz.org/download/) you will find the releases for all the supported platform.

 ## Instructions to reproduce the experiments

+TODO

+## (DEPRECATED) Instructions to reproduce the experiments

+**WARNING: this section documents the previous version of the experiments, that used Bosch IoT Things.
+We now changed the experimental setup by using a local service that replaces Bosch IoT Things.**

 - To modify the parameters of the Digital Twins and do tests go to the page [https://bosch-iot-suite.com/](https://bosch-iot-suite.com/).